-This seminal decision, known as “The Steel Seizure Case” is one of the most influential opinions of the 20th Century on assessing the legality of presidential orders.
-In particular, the concurrence of Justice Robert Jackson is discussed even more often than Justice Hugo Black’s majority opinion.
+This seminal decision, Youngstown Sheet & Tube Co. v.
+Sawyer, known as “The Steel Seizure Case” is one of the most influential opinions of the 20th Century on assessing the legality of presidential orders.
+In particular, the concurrence of Justice Robert Jackson has been discussed even more often than Justice Hugo Black’s majority opinion.
 [Curtis A. Bradley, in “Clear Statement Rules and Executive War Powers,” 33 Harv.
 J.L. & Pub.
-Pol'y 139, 148 (2010) somewhat wryly points out that “Jackson’s concurrence is now so celebrated that it is becoming almost de rigueur among legal academics to criticize it…”]
+Pol’y 139, 148 (2010) somewhat wryly points out that “Jackson’s concurrence is now so celebrated that it is becoming almost de rigueur among legal academics to criticize it…”]

 In 1952, the United States was involved in the Korean War.
 President Harry Truman sought to mitigate inflationary pressure by creating a Wage Stabilization Board.
 The United Steel Workers of America threatened a strike that would have imperiled steel production at a time when nearly all military weapons required steel.
 Truman issued Executive Order 10340 directing the Secretary of Commerce to take possession of and operate most of the nation’s steel plants.
 The steel companies obeyed the order under protest and brought an action to enjoin the government from enforcing the order.
 Just two months after President Truman’s order, the Supreme Court ruled the government’s action was unconstitutional.